Graduate Department of Chemical and Biomedical Engineering

 ECH 4504 Kinetics and Reactor Design (3)

 Additional courses in subjects including mathematics, chemistry, physics, and general engineering may also be required.
 Departmental financial support may not be available for graduate students taking undergraduate courses.
-Transfer credit from another institution is limited to six (6) semester hours with departmental approval provided that those courses were not already counted towards another degree.
+Transfer credit from another institution is limited to six credit hours with departmental approval provided that those courses were not already counted towards another degree.
 Acceptance of equivalent courses is evaluated on a case-by-case basis, following petition to the Graduate Committee.

 Degree Requirements

-I. Thesis Option (30 Semester Hours)
+I. Thesis Option (30 Credit Hours)

 The thesis-type master's degree is awarded upon successful completion of the following requirements:

-• Fifteen (15) semester hours of chemical engineering core courses (see below),
+• Fifteen semester hours of chemical engineering core courses (see below),

-• Nine (9) semester hours of approved electives,
+• Nine semester hours of approved electives,

-• Six (6) semester hours of the repeatable course listed as ECH 5971 Thesis Research,
+• Six semester hours of the repeatable course listed as ECH 5971 Thesis Research,

 • Registration and attendance at all departmental seminars, listed under the repeatable course ECH 5935 Chemical Engineering Seminar